SAP-archive/teched2020-DEV164/exercises/ex4/README.md

 temperatureUnit=°C
 ````

-4. Switch the browser tab and perform a refresh to see how the UI5 application changed its user interface.
+4. Switch browser tabs and refresh the page to see the changed user interface of your UI5 application.
 <br>![](images/04_01_0010.png)

 ## Exercise 4.2 - Add New Languages

 Your UI5 application is prepared for localization.
-No matter with which browser language is configured your UI5 application displays the texts of the `i18n.properties`-file.
+No matter which browser language is configured, your UI5 application currently displays the texts of the `i18n.properties` file.
-Lets provide new language for english and german.
+Let's provide new language files for English and German.

-1. Go to folder `SensorManager/webapp/i18n/` and perform a right click.
+1. Go to folder `SensorManager/webapp/i18n/` and right-click.

-2. In the opened popup, click on `New File`.
+2. In the popup, click `New File`.

 3. Enter `i18n_en.properties` as file name.

-4. Repeat steps 1. and 2.
+4. Repeat Steps 1 and 2.

 5. Enter `i18n_de.properties` as file name.

-6. Open `i18n_en.properties` and paste following content.
+6. Open `i18n_en.properties` and paste the following content:

 ***SensorManager/webapp/i18n/i18n_en.properties***